Alienation of Affection

 - The defendant caused or contributed to the loss of love/affection.

-Typically, these types of suits are filed by the plaintiff's spouse against the paramour or lover with whom the spouse had an affair.
-However, it's important to note that proof of extramarital sexual intercourse or any sexual conduct is generally not required to succeed in an alienation of affection claim.
+Typically, the plaintiff's spouse can file these types of suits against the paramour or lover with whom the spouse had an extramarital affair.
+However, unlike the tort of criminal conversation, it's important to note that proof of extramarital sexual intercourse or sexual relations is generally not required to succeed in an alienation of affection claim.

-In addition, there have been instances in which the defendant in an alienation of affection lawsuit has been a clergy member, therapist, or counselor who advised a spouse to seek a divorce.
-In some cases, there can also be a charge of "criminal conversation" for breaking up a marital relationship.
+There have been instances in which the defendant in an alienation of affection lawsuit has been a clergy member, therapist, or counselor who advised a spouse to seek a divorce.
+In these cases, wronged spouses are deprived of genuine love in their marital relationships as a result of the defendant's conduct and wrongful acts.

 Defenses to an Alienation of Affection Lawsuit

 There are a few defenses available to a defendant in an alienation of affection lawsuit.
-The plaintiff doesn't have to prove that the defendant had the intention of destroying the marriage, but rather that he or she intentionally acted in a way that would foreseeably impact the marriage.
+The plaintiff doesn't have to prove that the defendant had the intention of destroying the marriage or creating mental anguish.
+Rather, they must prove that he or she intentionally acted in a way that would foreseeably impact the marriage.

 Considering this requirement, it's a valid defense if the defendant didn't know that the person was married.
 It's also a possible defense if the defendant can provide evidence that the cheating spouse aggressively seduced the defendant.

-Since intentional acts or conduct by the defendant are a requirement of such a claim to succeed, another possible defense is that the defendant's actions were inadvertent.
-Finally, if a defendant can show that the love in the marriage was already lost before his or her acts, this can also serve as a defense.
+Intentional acts or conduct by the defendant are a requirement for such a claim to succeed.
+Another possible defense is that the defendant's actions were inadvertent.
+Finally, if a defendant can show that a spouse's affections or the love in the marriage was already lost before his or her acts, this can also serve as a defense.

-When you or someone you love is harmed, it's natural to look for someone to blame, and there are times when a particular person may be the reason for the harm that was suffered.
+When you or someone you love is harmed, it's natural to look for someone to blame.
+There are times when a particular person may be the reason for the harm that was suffered.
 Under the civil laws of the United States, you may be able to recover for damages you have suffered as a result of another person's intentional or negligent actions.

-If you would like to learn more about the tort of alienation of affection or have questions about other types of torts, you may want to contact an experienced personal injury attorney in your area.
+If you want to learn more about the alienation of affection law or have questions about other types of torts and legal issues, you may want to consider a client relationship with an experienced personal injury attorney in your area.
+Keep in mind that there may be a time limit known as a “statute of limitations" for you to file your lawsuit.
+It's better to get legal advice sooner than later.

 For more information and resources related to this alienation of affection cases, you can visit FindLaw's Emotional Distress, Privacy, and Dignitary Torts section.